yavuzsel/aerogear-android/src/org/aerogear/android/authentication/API.md

 The 'read' method allows to (currently) read _all_ data from the server, of the underlying Pipe:

-    [projects read:^(id responseObject) {
+    projects.read(Callback<List<Project>> {
-	    // LOG the JSON response, returned from the server:
-        NSLog(@"READ RESPONSE\n%@", [responseObject description]);
+        onSuccess(List<Project> projects) {
+            for (Project p : projects) {
+                System.out.println(project);
+            }
+        }

+        onFailure(Exception e) {
+            System.out.println("Failure!");
-    } failure:^(NSError *error) {
+        }

-        // when an error occurs... at least log it to the console..
-        NSLog(@"Read: An error occured! \n%@", error);
-    }];
+    });

 Since we are pointing to a RESTful endpoint, the API issues a HTTP GET request.
-The JSON output of the above NSLog() call looks like this:
+The raw response of the above call looks like this:

-	(
-	        {
-	        id = 8;
-	        style = "project-234-255-0";
-	        tasks =         (
-	        );
-	        title = "Created from testcase";
-	    },
-	        {
-	        id = 15;
-	        style = "project-255-255-255";
-	        tasks =         (
-	        );
-	        title = "matzew: do NOT delete!";
-	    }
-	)

-Of course the _collection_ behind the responseObject can be stored to a variable...

-AGDataManager
+	/*
+            TODO put that in.
+        */

+DataManager
 =============

 ## Create a datamanager with store object:

 After receiving data from the server, your application may want to keep the data around.
-The AGDataManager API allows you to create AGStore instances.
-To create a datamanager, you need to use the AGDataManager class.
+The DataManager API allows you to create Store instances.
+To create a datamanager, you need to use the DataManager class.
 Below is an example:

 	// create the datamanager
-    AGDataManager* dm = [AGDataManager manager];
+    DataManager* dm = [DataManager manager];
-    // add a new (default) store object: id<AGStore> myStore = [dm add:^(id<AGStoreConfig> config) {
+    // add a new (default) store object: id<Store> myStore = [dm add:^(id<StoreConfig> config) {
 	        [config name:@"tasks"];
 	    }];

-The AGDataManager class offers some simple 'management' APIs to work with containing AGStore objects.
+The DataManager class offers some simple 'management' APIs to work with containing Store objects.
 The API offers read and write functionality.
 The default implementation represents an "in-memory" store.
 Similar to the pipe API technical details of the underlying system are not exposed.

 ## Save data to the Store

-When using a pipe to read all entries of a endpoint, you can use the AGStore to save the received objects:
+When using a pipe to read all entries of a endpoint, you can use the Store to save the received objects:

     ....
     id<Pipe> tasksPipe = [todo get:@"tasks"];